COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 This type of puzzle can be implemented without conveyor belts too, for example in Pokemon Emerald, you must ride on a series of water currents.
 In the image below, the green arrows show how taking a wrong path could lead to being sent back, and the red arrows show the correct path.

-// #figure(
+#figure(
-//   image("Images/pokemonwater.png", width: 70%),
+  image("Images/pokemonwater.png", width: 70%),
-//   caption: [Image of a Pokemon Emerald's Seafloor Cavern water current puzzle.]
+  caption: [Image of a Pokemon Emerald's Seafloor Cavern water current puzzle.]
-// )
+)
-[ENABLE IMAGE]

 == Ethical and societal impacts <Ethical-societal-section>